medmatix/DataSciCalc/README.md

 ## Realization:

-I have already practiced with Tkinter buidling a RPN Calculator, [SimpleCalc.](https://medmatix.github.io/SimpleCalc/)
+I have already practiced with Tkinter buidling a RPN Calculator, [SimpleCalc.](https://medmatix.github.io/SimpleCalc/) With this starting point the interface is re-worked to include various kinds of input, simple variable <entry>, sequence of python <List> oriented input and PANDAS dataframe oriented CSV file import input.
+From the the button and menu actions had to be revised to adapt actions to the kind of input targeted.

+Next,